MirceaUngureanu/git-commit-message-guide/README.md

 # 📝Write good commit messages

+Git commit messages, when done right, can have a big return on investment over the long run.
+This is my collection of best practices I use on a daily basis.
 ## Benefits
-- Better understanding of the changes made
+- A better understanding of the changes made
 - Automation of logs
 - Quicker navigation through git history (e.g. search for all commits with a type of docs)